 Before each match, the home club must submit at least two new balls to the umpires for their approval.
 The visiting club then selects one of them as the game ball.
 This ball is expected to be used throughout the game; it's tradition today, but was usually necessary in the early years.
 As in soccer, the ball comes back when it goes into the crowd.

-A team consists of 18 players; three interchange players and one substitute player are allowed on the bench.
+A team consists of 18 players; four interchange players and one substitute player are allowed on the bench.
 The substitute was introduced from the start of 2011 season.
 He wears the green vest at the start of the game and cannot enter the field of play or rotated while wearing the green vest.
 At any time during the game, he may be substituted for one of the players in the team.
 He takes off his green vest, and the player he replaces wears the red vest and sits on the bench for the rest of the game.
 Teams can only do a single substitution during the game.
 A player may be substituted for injuries or tactical reasons, and can also be temporarily substituted for up to 20 minutes during which he undergoes a concussion test.
-In 2016, the substitute rule will be abolished and each team will have four interchange players.

 Due to the faster pace of today's game some coaches are pressing to have the number of interchange players raised to six.
 During the preseason competition, when the weather can be quite warm, a 6 man interchange is allowed.
 A team may play with as few as 14 players on the field, but playing "shorthanded" is almost unheard of in the AFL.

-There are no restrictions as to how often each player can be rotated on and off the bench, however the total number of rotations for the entire game must not exceed 120 (it will be reduced to 90 from 2016).
+There are no restrictions as to how often each player can be rotated on and off the bench, however the total number of rotations for the entire game must not exceed 90 (it was reduced from 120 in 2016).
 There is a designated interchange area from which players must enter and leave the ground with an interchange steward to ensure excess players do not enter the field of play.